 The Smithsonian's National Zoological Park provides the opportunity for interns to gain experience in the zoo keeping field by participating in daily animal keeper activities, which include but are not limited to husbandry, nutrition, enrichment, training, and visitor education.
-American Trail is seeking applicants for the summer 2014 semester internship.
+American Trail is seeking applicants for the Summer 2015 internship.
 This area houses a diverse pinniped collection, wolves, river otters, beavers, and birds.

 Duties and Responsibilities

 - Assist animal keepers with feeding animals, cleaning animal and non-animal areas, diet preparation, training sessions behavioral observations, and other various tasks under supervision.

 - Provide formal and informal interpretive educational programs for visitors.

 - Help design and implement animal enrichment programs.

 - Learn and follow animal/keeper safety guidelines, operations, and polices.

 - Develop an educational or research project to complete during the internship.

 - Read and be tested on weekly reading assignments that include USDA and AZA guidelines, NZP directives, procedures and protocols and other related literature as assigned on a weekly basis.